jdredman/subsplash-webview-control/README.md

 # subsplash-webview-control
-Logic to help control content or functionaly in a Subsplash app's webview
+Logic to help control content or functionality in a Subsplash app's webview

 ```php
 <?php